 Course Meshes

 To create separate playable surfaces, like fairways and greens.
 We need to convert the basic shapes we drew in Inkscape into 3D objects that are sloped to match our terrain.
+We created a specialized tool for this, called Meshery.

 1. Course Meshes